NEAL CONAN, HOST:

 (SOUNDBITE OF LAUGHTER)

 CONAN: Coming up on the Opinion Page, more tough choices ahead for Greece and the European Union.
 Political paralysis in Athens drags on Wall Street.
 Stay with us.
 I'm Neal Conan.
 It's the TALK OF THE NATION from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.